 Owning a property as joint tenants

-Under this ownership structure, each owner effectively owns the whole asset.
+Under the joint tenant's ownership structure, each owner effectively owns the whole asset.
 In other words, each owner shares ownership equally.

 - You could say they each own 100% of the property equally together.